ydkhatri/APFS_010/README.md

 # APFS_010
 This is an [010 Editor](http://sweetscape.com/010editor/) template for APFS.
 It was initially a port of apfs.ksy with some additions/modifications.
-Since then, Apple released the official [specification](https://developer.apple.com/support/downloads/Apple-File-System-Reference.pdf) and this template has been updated to add most of the structures used in APFS.
+Since then, Apple released the official [specification](https://developer.apple.com/support/downloads/Apple-File-System-Reference.pdf), and this template has been accordingly updated to add most of the structures used in APFS.
 The original ksy file is located here: https://github.com/cugu/apfs.ksy

 ## License